 Take some deep breaths

 If you take some deep, slow breaths, it can really calm you down.
-If you notice yourself getting worked up, because you start breathing faster, stop and take and ten slow, calm breaths.
+If you notice yourself getting worked up, because you start breathing faster, stop and take 10 slow, calm breaths.

 Learn to read the warning signs, so you can get away from the situation, or if you can’t leave, try to slow things down.
 When you hear your voice getting louder, and start to feel hot and sweaty, you tense up so learn to stay in control, rather than letting your body take over.

-Tell yourself that it takes a really strong person to be in control of your feelings and take charge of your life.
+Tell yourself that it takes a really strong person to be in control of their feelings and take charge of their life.
 If you let other people wind you up, you’re really just letting them run the show.

 Be assertive, rather than aggressive.
 This means talking about what you want, without shouting at people or trying to scare them.
 You don’t have to use force to get your point across.
 It means you usually get better help from people because they listen to what you say, and don’t try to get you out the door as fast as they can.